Fall Overseeding of your Warm Season Sod

 When to Overseed:

-Overseed established bermuda lawns from mid-October through mid-November.
+Overseed established bermuda and other warm season lawns from mid-October through mid-November.
 Temperatures should be less than 65 F at night on a consistent basis or less than 78-83 F during the day.
 It is not recommended to overseed a bermuda lawn until it has been established for at least 3 months, allowing rhizomes to fully mature.

 Winter Lawn Varieties